r00tstici/writeups/hacktivitycon_2021/Triforce/README.md

 ```

-The goal is choose one of the three blocks of flag and recover the IV.
+The goal is to choose one of the three flag blocks and recover the IV.

 ### SOLUTION: